OmerAttias/-Elderly-Falling-Detection-/README.md

 - Image Proccesing - using hough transform and other CV's technics, I created a line detecting in space.
 The system will track a specific line and calculates it's current angle position.

-- Robotics - using PID controll technic, I programmed a robot to track the line.
+- Robotics - using PID controll technics, I programmed a robot to track a specific line in space.

 ## " Before we start... "